refinedev/refine/.changeset/fresh-timers-rest.md

 ---

 - Added `databaseId` support.
 The Default value is `default` for backward compability
-- Upgraded Appwrite SDK to 9
+- Upgraded Appwrite SDK to version 9

 ## Usage